hse-project/hse-project.github.io/v2/docs/gs/storage.md

 [`kvdb.conf`](params.md#kvdbconf-json-file) file with
 user-defined KVDB and KVS parameter settings.

-When a KVDB is created with a home directory in a file system on block storage, by default a capacity media class directory is created within the home directory.
+When a KVDB is created with a home directory in a file system on block storage, by default a capacity media class is created within the home directory.
 Similarly, when a KVDB is created with a home directory in a DAX-enabled file system on persistent memory, by default a pmem media class is created within the home directory.